Updated February 2018

 The Techno has shock-absorbing suspension, which makes it glide like butter (you know, for an umbrella stroller and all…).
 For tall people, it has height-adjustable handles — it’s the only one in this group that does.
 With an extendable canopy (with a flip-out UV visor), a rain cover, a peekaboo panel in the rear, and storage pockets… all your bases are covered.

 The Techno also reclines nearly flat, so it can truly be used from birth.
-It comes with a lifetime guarantee.
-(Maclaren USA kinda went bankrupt a few years ago, but they’re back, baby!).
+And it’s compatible with the universal carrycot (sold separately).

 If you’re looking for a small, compact, easy to lift-and-carry stroller with luxury features, this is your dogg.
 Also great for your worldly travels, especially when navigating tight spaces and tiny trunks (“boots”!) in Europe.